ArtS/arts.github.com/_posts/2016-02-13-how-to-get-organic-search-traffic-back-after-broken-jekyll-3-upgrade.md

 ### Broken markdown: headers

-[__Kramdown__][4], the new rendering engine that Jekyll 4 uses is rather opinionated when it comes to what it considers to be the 'proper' markdown.
+[__Kramdown__][4], the new rendering engine that Jekyll 4 uses is rather opinionated when it comes to what it considers to be 'proper' markdown.
 HTML titles, in particular, caused me a lot of pain.
-You see, if you write your titles like this: '\#\#\#My lovely title', Kramdown is going to render it just as normal text. __You need to put a space in between the hashes and the title text.
+You see, if you write your titles like this: '\#\#\#My lovely title', Kramdown is going to render it just as normal text. __You need to put a space in between hashes and the title text.
 So make sure you change all your titles from__

 `##My lovely title` to `## My lovely title`